The Bill of Rights for Dummies

 VIII

 Bail, fines, and punishment have to be in proportion to the value of the offense.
 Torture and other punishments to inflict pain for revenge are not allowed.
-In addition, there is no moral nor other justification to continue to deny a person's rights (particularly one who's offense was non-violent in nature) at the completion of their sentence.
+In addition, there is no moral nor other justification to continue to deny a person's rights (particularly one who's offense was non-violent in nature) at the completion of their actual sentence.

 IX